 You can wash the polypropylene lid in the upper part of the dishwasher or rinse it out by hand between each use.
 A simple water rinse will be sufficient if you use the mug only for plain tea or plain black coffee.

 Suppose you use milk, cream, sugar, stevia, or other sweeteners in your tea and coffee.
-In that case, you need to probably take more care cleaning the lid and make sure that there is no unwanted residue left in small nooks and crannies of your lid.
+In that case, you need to probably take more care cleaning the lid and make sure that there is no unwanted residue left in the small nooks and crannies of your lid.

 If you’re concerned it’s not getting clean enough, your best option is to periodically soak the lid in a mixture of baking soda and vinegar.
 Rinse it out under hot running water after soaking, and you’ll be ready to go, literally and figuratively.